$0.25 and 15 Minute Stovetop Grilled Corn

 Step 6 – One layer of kernels means even browning since most kernels are touching the hot pan!
 If you chose to stack it higher it will still taste great but it will take a little longer to cook!

 And why the splatter screen you ask?
 I think popcorn!
-Some of the kernels will literally pop as they corn.
+Some of the kernels will literally pop as they cook.
 This can lead to a little bit of a mess, but it’s oh so worth it!

 Step 7 – The corn should appear slightly browned upon the first flip.
 If not, wait another minute prior to flipping.